gsm1011/hadoop.admin/manuscript/chapter3.md

 Hadoop provides commands and web interfaces for system administrators to check the status of the cluster.
-When we start Hadoop daemons, a build-in web server will be started and a number of pre-written *jsp* script files are used to respond to user’s requests from a web browser.
+When we start Hadoop daemons, a build-in web server will be started and a number of pre-written *jsp* script files are used to respond to user's requests from a web browser.
 The jsp files can be found under the `$HADOOP_HOME/webapps` directory.
 If you have programming experience, you can take advantage of the jsp files to develop personalized Hadoop cluster management tools.

-### There’s more...
+### There's more...

 In this part, we list a few typical Hadoop configuration problems and give suggestions on dealing with these problems.

-#### Can’t start HDFS daemons
+#### Can't start HDFS daemons

 There are many possible reasons that can cause this problem.
 For example, the NameNode on the master node has not been formatted, in